Skip to main content

 I think I’ve lost my eligibility to apply for LTA Protection – is there anything I can do to recover my eligibility?

 The different types of LTA protection can be invalidated for various reasons.
 For example, Fixed Protection will be invalidated if you’ve paid contributions to another pension arrangement since the effective date of that protection.
-If you’ve invalidated the LTA protection you’d like to apply for, you should contact HMRC to understand if you can unwind your actions to recover your eligibility for the LTA protection.
-We’re unable to give guidance on HMRC’s approach.

 I think I may have been able to apply for a more beneficial type of Lifetime Allowance (LTA) protection, but I didn’t because my benefits were capped, and now I‘m over LTA.
 What can I do?